Continuity Is a Runtime Problem

 What they do not tolerate is continuity collapse.

-A mediocre answer inside a preserved trajectory still feels coherent.
+A mediocre answer inside a preserved continuity trajectory still feels coherent.

 A brilliant answer emerging from broken continuity feels wrong almost immediately.